 - Harvard Business Review (multiple studies)

-- Stanford University (video fatigue research)
+- Stanford University — Jeremy Bailenson (video fatigue research)

-- University of California, Irvine (interruption research)
+- Gloria Mark, University of California, Irvine (23-minute interruption recovery)

 Industry Research Reports: